MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 ## Captain Kitty One Ear and the Hollow Creatures

 Moonlight spilled like cool milk across the quilted folds of a four-poster bed, its canopy stitched with faded constellations and embroidered sea creatures, mid-swish.
 Captain Kitty One Ear lay sprawled atop silken sheets, her good ear twitching faintly with pleasure.
-A soft purr vibrated through her chest—a sound she hadn’t made since the Mango Mirage last dropped anchor in a lagoon shaped suspiciously like a sleeping serpent.
+A soft purr vibrated through her chest - a sound she hadn’t made since The Mango Mirage last dropped anchor in a lagoon shaped suspiciously like a sleeping serpent.

 The pillows whispered her name.
 The duvet hugged her spine.
 She blinked lazily.
 This was comfort.
 This was warmth.
 And then…

-Kitty’s eye snapped open!
+Kitty’s one eye snapped open!
 Claws extended with a metallic click.
 Her tail lashed once, twice.
 Where was her crew?
-Where was the Mango Mirage?
+Where was The Mango Mirage?
 And more urgently, WHO had dared to Shanghai her?
 Fury slithered up Kitty’s spine like a smoke-serpent as she leapt to her feet with the grace of a cat betrayed.

-Her peg-leg thudded a sharp rhythm against the wooden floorboards, echoing strangely.
-Too hollow.
+Her peg-leg thudded a sharply against the wooden floorboards as she landed, echoing strangely.
+It sounded too hollow.
 Too still.

-The cottage around her was charming - annoyingly so.
+Kitty scanned her surroundings.
+She appeared to be in a one-roomed cottage.
+It was charming, thought Kitty - annoyingly so.
 Moonlight streamed through windows framed in ivy and cracked blue glass.
 A kettle sat whistling on an iron stove with no fire beneath it.
 Portraits of cats in ruffs blinked without pupils from the wallpaper.

 Kitty hissed.